Skip to main content

 • story

-• “I would argue that gameplay should not be sacrificed in the favor for main/side story content (and I've seen games with some decent gameplay too), there is not much to be gained on that aspect either since main story plays straightforward and side stories are fetch quests with no interesting plots.”
+• “I would argue that gameplay should not be sacrificed in favor of main/side story content (and I've seen games with some decent gameplay too).
+There is not much to be gained on that aspect since the main story plays straightforward and side stories are fetch quests with no interesting plots.”

 • gameplay

-• “The gameplay is tedious, wonky, shallow, and is barely functioning.
-The flow of the game is painful in general, but the humor and atmosphere are well above par, with many jokes that elevate the entire experience.”
+• “The gameplay is tedious, wonky, shallow and is barely functioning, and the flow of the game is painful in general, but the humour and atmosphere are well above par, with many jokes with a wry undercurrent that elevates the entire experience.”

 • humor